Dream of:16 March 2012 "Having It Out"

 A swarthy friend of mine (in his mid 30s) was sitting across from me at a table.
 He seemed like a foreigner, perhaps Asian.
 He spoke excellent English, but his native language wasn't English.
 As I talked with him, I used the phrase "I had it out" with somebody., and a quizzical look came over the fellow, as if he hadn't understood what I had said.
 He asked me if I had meant something by the phrase and I answered, "No."

-Then I told him that when I talked with him, I generally didn't talk the way I normally talked.
+Then I told him that when I talked with him, I generally did not talk the way I normally talked.
 I had noticed that I generally talked slower with him and that I used fewer idioms.
 He was surprised to hear that.
 When I then began talking a little faster like I would normally talk with someone, he gave me a surprised look.
-I again used the phrase of "having it out" with someone and he still didn't understand what I meant by the phrase.
+I again used the phrase of "having it out" with someone and he still did not understand what I meant by the phrase.
 I tried to explain to him that when you have it out with someone, you usually have a fight with them.
 Trying to illustrate what "having it out" meant, I also said something about "going down to the corral and having it out with somebody."
 (I was thinking about the movie Gunfight at the O.K.
 Corral).

-He still didn't understand the phrase.
+He still did not understand the phrase.
 After running the phrase over in my mind several times, I realized it meant to finish up something in a violent way.
 When I told him that the phrase meant to finish up something in a violent fight with someone, he looked as if he was starting to catch on to what I was saying.

 The more I thought about the phrase, the more I could see how difficult it would be for a foreigner to understand it.